NavidShokoufeh/sstp_flutter/README.md

 ## Contributions and Issues

 Feel free to contribute to this project by submitting pull requests or reporting issues on the [GitHub repository](https://github.com/NavidShokoufeh/sstp_flutter).

+This addition emphasizes that the purpose of the plugin is to provide a secure means for web surfing using SSTP VPN connections.
+Adjustments can be made based on your specific requirements.